 The diversity of the participants in this new study is important.
 Those in the earlier Harvard studies were mostly white health professionals who were more educated and earned higher incomes than most people in the Southern states group.
 And in studies that just observe large groups of people over time and what they eat, such as the Harvard studies, scientists can’t be certain whether any health improvements have more to do with the participants’ lifestyles or genes rather than what the food is doing.
 Seeing the same health benefit across diverse groups can be reassuring.

-One important take-home lesson here is that the health benefits of nuts appear to hold up across racial and income differences, which often have a strong influence on health.
+One important take-home lesson here is that the health benefits of peanuts appear to hold up across racial and income differences, which often have a strong influence on health.
 “This extends it to diverse populations, lending further credibility to the findings,” Dr. Stampfer says.

 Another is that eating peanuts appears to be just as potent for preventing heart disease as eating other nuts.
 Since peanuts generally cost less than premium tree nuts, people on lower incomes can reap the health benefits of nuts on a budget.